Susan M. Gasser: Early career

-Susan Gasser received her doctorate from the University of Basel in Biochemistry in 1982 at the Biozentrum of the University of Basel, after a BA at the University of Chicago with a Honors thesis in Biophysics (1979).
+Susan Gasser received her doctorate from the University of Basel in biochemistry in 1982 at the Biozentrum of the University of Basel, after a BA at the University of Chicago with an honors thesis in biophysics (1979).
 For her PhD she developed an in vitro system for the import of mitochondrial proteins, demonstrating its energy-dependence and identifying compartment-specific processing pathways for protein import, advised by Gottfried (Jeff) Schatz.
 As a post-doctoral fellow at the University of Geneva with Ulrich K. Laemmli, she established roles for topoisomerase II in metaphase chromosome structure (Gasser et al., JMB 1986) and for A/T-rich sequences in long-range chromatin folding (Gasser and Laemmli, Cell 1986).
 She established her own laboratory at the ISREC Swiss Institute for Experimental Cancer Research in Epalinges in 1986.

 Career

 Gasser led a research group at the Swiss Institute for Experimental Cancer Research in Epalinges sur Lausanne until 2001.
 There she pioneered live fluorescence imaging of telomeres and repressed chromatin in budding yeast, coupled with biochemical and genetic approaches to understand chromosome structure and nuclear organization.
-She was named professor of Molecular Biology at the University of Geneva in 2001, prior to moving to lead the Friedrich Miescher Institute for Biomedical Research in Basel, as its Director, in 2004.
+She was named professor of molecular biology at the University of Geneva in 2001, prior to moving to lead the Friedrich Miescher Institute for Biomedical Research in Basel, as its director, in 2004.
 At the FMI she led a research group studying the spatial organization of double-strand break repair and checkpoint activation in budding yeast, and established and exploited means to study the spatial organization and genetic control of heterochromatin in C. elegans.
 From 2005 - 2021 she also held the position of full professor at the University of Basel.
-Since February 2021, she is the Director of the ISREC Foundation, which built and maintains the new Agora institute of translational cancer research in Lausanne, Switzerland.
-Susan Gasser also holds the position of Guest professor at the University of Lausanne.
+Since February 2021, she is the director of the ISREC Foundation, which built and maintains the new Agora institute of translational cancer research in Lausanne, Switzerland.
+Susan Gasser also holds the position of guest professor at the University of Lausanne.

 Initially studying chromatin organization in budding yeast, her laboratory combined genetic, biochemical and fluorescence microscopy approaches, developing quantitative live imaging tools to study the subnuclear dynamics of DNA loci in living cells.
 Her work elucidated roles of histone modifications and turnover in genome stability and in the spatial organization of chromatin in the interphase nucleus, with an emphasis on the function of subnuclear compartments both in yeast, and in C. elegans during tissue differentiation.